3 Habits That Could Increase Your Chances of Getting the Job

-- Read the job description from start to finish
+Read the job description from start to finish

 Identify what makes this job posting attractive to you

 Decide whether you could reasonably do this job by reviewing examples from your background that demonstrate the required skills and qualifications

-- Take note of any instructions on how to apply
+Take note of any instructions on how to apply

 Once you’ve started the application, carefully read and answer any questions

 Double check your responses before you submit

 While this approach may increase the amount of time you spend upfront, it has the potential to shorten your job search overall because you’re submitting great applications that employers are more likely to respond to.

 Keep your job search organized

 The most successful job seekers approach their search for a new opportunity with discipline.
 This approach is similar to how you might prepare for an exam or tackle a tough work assignment — you’ll need to set aside enough time and take it on step by step.

+One of the easiest ways to stay organized and on task is to use your Indeed account as a hub for all your job searching.
 If you’re signed in, you can quickly save jobs as you’re searching and return later to thoroughly evaluate them.
 You’ll be able to easily see and update the status of each job: saved, applied, interviewing, offered and hired.
 You can see this information on the My Jobs page of your account.

 From your account inbox, you can review any messages you get from employers.
 You can also more seamlessly manage your email subscriptions: deleting job alerts that may no longer be relevant, pausing alerts you may want later, or adding new ones.

 Gain back time when you’re filling in applications

 Indeed Resume is a clean resume template that lets you fill in your skills and past experience — the more relevant details you add, the more likely you are to get a response from employers.
 Your resume will be clear and formatted in a way that’s easy to read.
 If you encounter longer applications, some of the questions can be pre-filled with information from your Indeed Resume.

-We see people benefitting immensely from this approach — job seekers who apply using an Indeed Resume are 27% more likely to get a positive response from employers than those who upload a resume file.
+We see people benefitting immensely from this approach — job seekers who apply using an Indeed Resume are 24% more likely to get a positive response from employers than those who upload a resume file.

 Remember: your goal is to make it easy for prospective employers to say “yes” to your job application.
 By putting these habits into practice, you can increase your chances of moving on to the next steps.